Alex-Saber/CS201/README.md

 #### Lab 5
 * This Lab demonstrated your understanding of the floating point stack in order to write inline assembly code in order to solve quadratic equations.

+#### Final In Class Coding Project
+* This final was to code a program that uses inline assembly code to approximate the value of pi using the Monte Carlo Method.